A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Research Gaps and Future Directions

 \subsection{Low-carbon and Resilient Planning and Operation}

-As mentioned in \cite{Panteli2017}, low carbon and resilience are two important goals for future networks, including HMESs discussed in this paper.
-However, most existing works on the resilience enhancement of HMESs neglected the low carbon goal.
-In \cite{ZhaoH2022}, the carbon emission cost was incorporated in the optimization objective of the planning problem related to a hydrogen-integrated airport energy system, which facilitates the reduction of system carbon emission.
-However, low-carbon is still not enough, since the final goal of energy systems is to implement net-zero carbon emission\cite{IEA2024}.
-Thus, future planning and operation methods for HMESs should take both net-zero carbon and resilience into consideration.
-To achieve the above aim under uncertainties and multiple timescales, some advanced artificial intelligence methods could be adopted, such as multi-objective hierarchical deep reinforcement learning\cite{Nguyen2020,WangZ2023,Coskun2024,HeQing2023}, which specializes in implementing multi-objective multi-timescale multi-stage optimization decisions under uncertainties.
+As highlighted in \cite{Panteli2017,JiaQ2025,Evro2024}, achieving both low-carbon development and resilience is essential for the future of energy networks, including HMESs discussed in this paper.
+However, most existing studies on HMES resilience enhancement have largely overlooked the low-carbon objective.
+For example, in \cite{ZhaoH2022}, carbon emission costs were included in the objective function of a planning model for a hydrogen-integrated airport energy system, helping to reduce system-level emissions.
+Despite such efforts, focusing solely on low-carbon strategies is insufficient, as the ultimate target for future energy systems is to achieve net-zero carbon emissions \cite{IEA2024,ZhangS2024}.
+Therefore, future planning and operational strategies for HMESs must jointly address both net-zero carbon targets and system resilience.
+To tackle this dual-objective challenge under uncertainty, advanced artificial intelligence methods can be employed.
+One promising solution is multi-objective deep reinforcement learning \cite{Nguyen2020,WangZ2023,Coskun2024,HeQing2023}, which enables coordinated decision-making across multiple objectives, timescales, and stages.
+Another solution is to use deep reinforcement learning-assisted evolutionary algorithms \cite{Wen2025,WuR2025}, where deep reinforcement learning helps dynamically control the crossover probability between individuals at different levels and the mutation intensity for individuals, thereby improving the quality of evolved offspring and enhancing global search performance.